-The national IAPT access target increased in September from 19.75% to 25%.
-The measure improved through the year, exceeding the target by March with 28%.
-This was due to a culmination of workforce issues and referral shortages.
-We are working with providers to increase referrals through advertising campaigns, webinars, outreach programmes, and linking with local colleges, universities and employers.
+The IAPT access measure at the end of Q1 underachieved the target by 83 referrals.
+This continues to be because of a culmination of workforce issues and referral shortages.
+We worked with providers to increase referrals through advertising campaigns, webinars, outreach programmes, and linking with local colleges, universities, and employers.